-Removing firewall rules requires root access and extra care on remote hosts because deleting the wrong management entry can cut off SSH or another recovery path that is still needed.
-Use only one firewall manager on a host at a time, and remember that closing the firewall port does not stop the service itself; it only removes the network rule that allowed traffic to reach it.
+Firewall rule removal requires root access and extra care on remote hosts because deleting the wrong management entry can cut off SSH or another recovery path.
+Closing the firewall port does not stop the listening service; it only removes the network rule that allowed traffic to reach that service.

 Related: How to check firewall status in Linux